pyeventsourcing/eventsourcing/README.md

 ## Usage

-Start by defining a domain entity.
-The entity's constructor should accept the values it needs to initialize its variables.
+Start by defining a domain entity as a subclass of class 'EventSourcedEntity' (in module 'eventsourcing.domain.model.entity').
+The domain events can be defined on the domain entity class.
+The entity's constructor will accept the values needed to initialize its variables.

-In the example below, an Example entity inherits Created, Discarded, and AttributeChanged events from its super class EventSourcedEntity.
+In the example below, an 'Example' entity inherits 'Created', 'AttributeChanged', and 'Discarded' events from its super class 'EventSourcedEntity'.
+It also inherits a mutator method that handles those events.
+The Example entity has a constructor which takes two positional arguments ('a' and 'b') and keyword arguments ('kwargs') which it passes directly to the base class constructor.

-To model domain specific events, simply declare them on the entity class and then extend the EventSourcedEntity.mutator() method.
+The 'eventsourcedproperty' decorator is used to define event sourced properties for entity attributes 'a' and 'b'.
+The decorator introduces a setter that generates 'AttributeChanged' events when values are assigned to the attributes.
+The entity inherits a discard() method, which generates the 'Discarded' event when called.
+The 'Created' event is generated in a factory method (see below) and carries values used to initialise an entity.

 ```python
 from eventsourcing.domain.model.entity import EventSourcedEntity, eventsourcedproperty